Julian Clarence Levi: Biography

-He attended Columbia College, graduating in 1896, and attended the Columbia School of Architecture for two years before moving to Paris to study at the Beaux-Arts de Paris.
+graduating in 1896, and attended the Columbia School of Architecture for two years before moving to Paris to study at the Beaux-Arts de Paris.
 He joined the practice of Francis H. Kimball upon finishing his studies and designed the J. & W. Seligman & Company Building with Kimball.
 He subsequently co-founded the architecture practice Taylor & Levi with Alfredo S. G. Taylor and designed commercial buildings and residences.
 He was a partner in the firm from 1907 to 1962.

 In 1929, he helped design a plan for Hebrew University of Jerusalem.
 He founded the Architects Emergency Committee in 1930 whose purpose was to provide work for architects throughout the Great Depression.
 In 1937, he co-designed the U.S. Pavilion at the Paris International Exhibition of 1937 and the Romanian House at the New York World’s Fair in 1939.
 He also served as a president of the Architectural League of New York and was a long-time associate with the American Institute of Architecture.
 For his work in restoring the Chartres Cathedral, Levi was made a Commander of the Legion of Honor in 1951 by the French government.

 Levi was also a watercolorist who painted seascapes, landscapes and still lifes, with some being added to the collections of the Metropolitan Museum of Art as well as Cooper Hewitt.
 He was called a Renaissance man in his New York Times obituary.

 Personal life

 Levi was married to Alice Fries Levi, who died in 1961.
 He died on August 23, 1971.
 At the time of his death, he was the oldest Columbia alumnus alive.
 The couple left behind no children.

-Levi was a resident in the Osborne Apartments and his apartment was called by the New York Times a "proper setting for a Henry James or Edith Wharton novel" that contained a vast collection of artwork, ranging from Renaissance art to Persian rugs.
+Levi was a resident in the Osborne Apartments and his apartment was called by The New York Times a "proper setting for a Henry James or Edith Wharton novel" that contained a vast collection of artwork, ranging from Renaissance art to Persian rugs.